Tropical solution of discrete best approximation problems: Introduction

-Another approach to formulate and solve best approximation problems is based on the models and methods of tropical algebra \cite{Kolokoltsov1997Idempotent,Golan2003Semirings,Gondran2008Graphs,Heidergott2006Maxplus,Itenberg2007Tropical,Butkovic2010Maxlinear,Maclagan2015Introduction}, which is concerned with the theory of algebraic systems with idempotent operations and finds applications in a range of areas from algebraic geometry to operations research.
-An example of such systems is max-plus algebra, which is a tropical (idempotent) semifield where addition is defined as maximum and multiplication as arithmetic addition.
-One more example is max-algebra, a tropical semifield where addition is defined as maximum and multiplication as usual.
-Reformulation of a range of problems that are nonlinear in the conventional mathematics, into the setting of tropical algebra transforms them into linear problems in the tropical sense, which facilitates the formal analysis and simplifies the derivation of solution.
+{Another approach to formulate and solve best approximation problems is based on the models and methods of tropical algebra \cite{Kolokoltsov1997Idempotent,Golan2003Semirings,Heidergott2006Maxplus,Itenberg2007Tropical,Gondran2008Graphs,Butkovic2010Maxlinear,Maclagan2015Introduction,Kenoufi2025Idempotent}.
+This algebra is concerned with the theory of algebraic systems with idempotent operations and finds applications in a range of areas from algebraic geometry to operations research.
+An example of such systems is max-plus algebra, which is a tropical (idempotent) semifield thought of as a set of reals, where addition is defined as maximum and multiplication as arithmetic addition.
+Another example is max-algebra, a tropical semifield of nonnegative reals, where addition is defined as maximum and multiplication as usual.}

+Reformulation of a range of problems that are nonlinear in conventional mathematics into the setting of tropical algebra transforms them into linear problems in the tropical sense, which facilitates the formal analysis and simplifies the derivation of a solution.
+Using the representation in terms of tropical algebra appears to be fruitful in problems that use mathematical models based on max or min operations, including minimax optimization problems.
+Methods of optimization in the context of tropical algebra (tropical optimization) are applied to solve many real-world problems in project scheduling, location analysis, decision-making and other fields.
+In many cases, the methods of tropical optimization can provide analytical solutions in compact closed form for problems that are known to have only numerical algorithmic solutions available.

 Existing solutions to approximation problems in the tropical algebra setting mainly concentrate on the best approximation of vectors in tropical linear spaces \cite{Butkovic2010Maxlinear,Akian2011Best,Saad2021Zerosum}.
-Applications of tropical algebra to solve discrete best approximation problems of functions, which can be found in recent works on neural networks and machine learning (see, e.g., \cite{Zhang2018Tropical,Maragos2021Tropical,Dunbar2024Alternating}), present another line of investigation that needs further exploration.
-As an attempt to address this need, a general problem of discrete best approximation with respect to a generalized metric is introduced and examined in the framework of tropical algebra in \cite{Krivulin2023Algebraic,Krivulin2024Solution}, where functions defined on tropical semifields are approximated by generalized tropical Puiseux polynomials and rational functions.
+Applications of tropical algebra to solve discrete best approximation problems of functions, which can be found in recent works on neural networks and machine learning (see, e.g., \cite{Zhang2018Tropical,Maragos2021Tropical,Dunbar2024Alternating,Ioannis2025Revisiting}), present another line of investigation that needs further exploration.
+As an attempt to address this need, a general problem of discrete best approximation with respect to a generalized metric is introduced and examined in the framework of tropical algebra in \cite{Krivulin2023Algebraic,Krivulin2024Solution}.
+The problem is formulated to approximate functions defined on tropical semifields with generalized tropical Puiseux polynomials and rational functions used as approximants.